Chemistry in US History I

 Has anyone ever used Carrie’s option of not using the tests?

-In our state an algebra based lab science is required for graduation.
-I don’t think Physics would be any easier.
+In our state an algebra based lab science is required for graduation, but this time I think it would be better without the tests.

 Thoughts?
 No tests?